Top Audio Recording Programs That Don’t Suck!

 2. Logic Pro X

-Apple has two DAWs in its stable: a veritable discussed before.
+Apple has two DAWs in its stable: Garageband, a veritable staple discussed before, and Logic Pro.
 In both cases, the quality of these programs is very high and both will work with a wide assortment of audio hardware.

 3. CakeWalk Sonar